A Comprehensive Guide to Trail Running – Muscle MX

 Understanding Trail Running

 "Trail running is a sport that consists of running and hiking over trails.
 In the United Kingdom and Ireland, it is also called mountain or fell running.
 It differs from road running and track running in that it generally takes place on hiking trails, often in mountainous terrain, where there can be much larger ascents and descents." - Wikipedia Trail running is not just about the physical exertion; it's also about connecting with nature and exploring new terrains.
 Unlike typical road running, trail running takes you off the beaten path and into the heart of the wilderness.
 It's an exhilarating way to boost your fitness, improve your mental health, and connect with the great outdoors.
+Trail running and mountain running often involve navigating uneven terrain, which requires specialized gear and techniques.

 How to Start Trail Running